querkmachine/beeps.website/src/links.md

 - [Noodle](https://www.youtube.com/@noodlefunny), like FUNKe, makes hella enjoyable animated video essays about video games (and sometimes other things).
 - [Planet Clue](https://www.youtube.com/@planetclue) makes deep dive essays into technology and game franchises from the 90s and 2000s.

+## Blogroll

+Blogs that I actively keep tabs on and read at least some quantity of the posts.

+- [Adam Silver](https://adamsilver.io/) quite literally wrote [the book on form design](https://formdesignpatterns.com/) and his blog is one of the first places I tend to look when wondering how best to word a question or structure a form.
+- [Adrian Roselli](https://adrianroselli.com/) is a specialist in web accessibility, unafraid of doing deep dives into the nitty-gritty and loudly calling out the failures of major corporations alike.
+Truly an inspiration.
+- [Dhole Moments](https://soatok.blog/) mostly writes about cryptography, technology, the furry fandom, and all the ways those things frequently intersect.
+- [Food is Stupid](https://foodisstupid.substack.com/).
+This blog is cursed.
+This food is cursed.
+None of you are without sin.
+(Half the posts are behind a paywall, such is the business of blogging, but the rest of them are still excellent.)
+- [Xe Iaso](https://xeiaso.net/) writes about all sorts of software things that I barely understand but find interesting anyway.
+Also where I stole the idea of having character callouts in blog posts, though my reasons are far less Socratic.

 ## Other neat spots

 Miscellany, &c.